MostafaAbotaleb/Automation_Task/readme.md

 **How To Run:**

 * Make sure Java 8 is installed
-* Make sure Mave is insrtalled
+* Make sure Maven is installed
 * Can change the browser and URL from system.properties file

 **Frame Work Architecture:**